Vilez0/victus-control/README.md

 - Change keyboard backlighting colors and toggle on/off.

 ## Contributing
-I swear this is my first time writing a GTK application, I need help to fix the current problems.

 If you'd like to contribute to the project, please follow these steps:

 Fork the repository, make your changes, submit a pull request.